Clever/csvlint/README.md

 ## Installing

-Standalone executables for multiple platforms are available via [Github Releases](https://github.com/Clever/csvlint/releases).
+Standalone executables for multiple platforms are available via [GitHub Releases](https://github.com/Clever/csvlint/releases).

 You can also compile from source: